Dog and Cat Surgery in Canton, MI

 - Cruciate ligament repair

-Planning Your Pet's Surgery
+Planning Your Dog and Cat's Surgery

 We take every possible precaution to minimize safety risks and ensure a complete recovery for all surgery patients.
 When consulting with us about your pet's surgery, we will need to understand their complete medical history.
 Furthermore, we want to know about your concerns so we can address them fully and keep you well informed.